quicwg/multipath/draft-ietf-quic-multipath.md

   * It is possible to create multiple paths sharing the same 4-tuple.
 Each of these paths can be closed at any time, like any other path.

-Further the design of this extension introduces an explicit path identifier and use of multiple packet number spaces as further explained in the next sections.

 ## Introduction of an Explicit Path Identifier {#explicit-path-id}

 This extension specifies a new path identifier (Path ID), which is an